shekinahkai/css-introduction/README.md

 <p>This is a paragraph.</p>

 When tags like <font>, and color attributes were added to the HTML 3.2 specification, it started a nightmare for web developers.
 Development of large web sites, where fonts and color information were added to every single page, became a long and expensive process.
+AMM

 To solve this problem, the World Wide Web Consortium (W3C) created CSS.